amidaware/trmm-docs/docs/install_server.md

 Login to your router/NAT device.

 1. Set your TRMM server as a static IP (Using a DHCP reservation is usually safer)
-2. Create 2 port forwarding rules. `TCP Port 443` and `TCP Port 4222` to your TRMM servers private IP address.
+2. Port forward `TCP 443` to your TRMM servers private IP address.

 !!!note
     <https://portforward.com/> can help with Port Forwarding setup